azorfus/azorfus/README.md

 ### Hi there 👋 I'm [Azorfus!](https://github.com/azorfus/azorfus/)

-## I'm a fresher at VIT Chennai, India.
+## I'm a Sophomore at VIT Chennai, India.

-- I’m currently working on CTF challenges focused on reverse engineering, binary exploitation and cryptography.
+- I work on CTF challenges focused on reverse engineering, binary exploitation and cryptography.
-- Also writing a custom language with a simple recursive descent parser in Rust along with a RISC - V simulator to complete it
+- Writing a custom RISC V targetted compiler with a simple recursive descent parser in Rust along with a RISC - V simulator
 - Learning *almost* everything about low level programming and linux kernel development.
 - Goal: Keep learning and have fun solving CTF challenges :P